selfrefactor/niketa-vscode-extension/packages/node/README.md

 6. Open with VSCode project which already has `Jest` in `package.json` and also has its dependecies installed.

 That is everything.
 Now every time you change one of `foo.js` or `foo.spec.js` files, `Jest` will be executed and its coverage result will be displayed in `VSCode`

+## TODO

+Unexpected errors must be written in local file